viz-cx/docs.viz.cx/docs/accounts.md

 When an account is created, it is assigned a unique name of length from [2](https://github.com/VIZ-Blockchain/viz-cpp-node/blob/master/libraries/protocol/include/graphene/protocol/config.hpp#L89) selected by the participant as an identifier to [25](https://github.com/VIZ-Blockchain/viz-cpp-node/blob/master/libraries/protocol/include/graphene/protocol/config.hpp#L89) characters Latin alphabet.
 Two-character accounts are reserved for the very first VIZ members and are no longer assigned.
 You cannot change the account name after creation.

 Account holders can create accounts of the "second level", and those, in turn, the third, etc., which are separated from the main account (and subsequent) by a dot.
-For example, the account @name (and only he) can create the account @ subname.name, which, in turn, @ subsubname.subname.name, etc.
+For example, the account @name (and only he) can create the account @subname.name, which, in turn, @subsubname.subname.name, etc.

 An account has four key pairs (public and private):